Rancho2002/pdf-merger/README.md

 ### Steps to use pdf-merger for free and offline ;)
 * DOWNLOAD the pdf-merger.exe in your local
-* Create a folder and bring all your pdfs which have to be merged
+* Create a folder and bring all your pdfs which have to be merged and rename them according to numeric or alphabatic order
 * Bring that exe file into the folder and double click on it

+## Video Demo

 ## Contributing